SimmeringRook/simmeringrook.github.io/courses/AEC351/AEC353_Aquaculture_Essay_KnudsonThomas.md

 > **Prompt** Have scientific and technological advances since the 1970s made aquaculture a sustainable source of protein for US consumers in the 2020s?

+- technology is there
+- growth is there
+- sustainable?
+  - unchanged? no
+  - more research
+    - Anderson: need economists
+    - Lam: need more ethics

 $$\text{How are you setting up your paper?}$$

 - Lam 2016 states that "Aquaculture supplied 42 % of the world’s fish in 2012 and is forecast to eclipse capture fisheries production by 2030."